aaronallport/aaronallport.github.io/_posts/2018-03-04-salesforce-certified-data-architecture-management-designer-exam-tips.md

 Know what responsibilities fall under which area in the enterprise:

-* Data Governance
- * Definition of availability, usability, integrity and security of data.
+* Data Governance: Definition of availability, usability, integrity and security of data.
 Typically a "counsel" that defines procedures and oversees their execution.

-* Data Stewardship
- * Manages quality of the data and data-driven assets, such as business intelligence and reporting.
+* Data Stewardship: Manages quality of the data and data-driven assets, such as business intelligence and reporting.

-* Data Architect
- * The design, implementation and change management of the data model.
+* Data Architect: The design, implementation and change management of the data model.

 ### Data.com